Rainier-MSFT/Entra_ZTNA_Lab/Base-config_3-vm/README.md

 ### Extensions
 + Each member VM uses the **JsonADDomainExtension** extension to join the domain post Azure deployment
-+ **BGInfo** is applied to all VMs but will not display over RDP sessions that have the wallpaper disabled
++ **BGInfo** displays session info on desktop wallpaper on all VMs, but only displays over direct RDP sessions and not over Azure Bastion
 + **Antimalware** is applied to all VMs with basic scheduled scan and exclusion settings
 + A **CustomExtension** is used to apply a set of common configs such as enabling TLS1.2 for .Net, disabling IE ESC, relaxing UAC, plus a bunch of extras specific to each VM's role.
 E.g. IIS & test services ont the App VM, Azure AD Connect links on DC VM, etc